5BLLP-Hackathon/5B-Auto-Tuner/docs/overview.md

 For deployment options, visit [the setup instructions](setup.md).
 ---

-To know more about challenges in crAPI, visit [challenges].
+To know more about challenges in 5B Auto Tuner, visit [challenges].
 ----

 [challenges]: challenges.md